deebeebolger/deebeebolger.github.io/content/post/CELAVIE_EEG/Electroencephalography/_index.md

 ---

 <!--more-->
-## Celavie : An introduction
-Celavie is a longitudinal and multi-disciplinary study involving students at CM1 and CM2 level whose aim is to investigate the benefit of developing empathy and creativity to second language learning.
-The language of interest in study being english.

 To study empathy and creativity, high-level cognitive phenomena, one of the approaches taken was to record high-density (128-channel) **resting-state EEG** (electroencephalograpy).
 Resting-state (RS) EEG was recorded to enable to study of **micro-state** activity and, having recorded high-density RS EEG allows us to carry out to source localisation to confirm the localisation of the micro-state generators and, therefore, confirm that a given, detected micro-state corresponds to a certain **resting-state network** (RSN).

 ## RELAX pipeline for data preprocessing : data flowchart